-In 1841, Col. Frank Ruffin and his wife, Cary Anne Nicholas Randolph Ruffin, built the current main house.
-Although located on the original "punch-bowl tract" of land, the current Shadwell residence is not located near the site of the original Jefferson house.
+Caryanne Randolph Ruffin, Jefferson's granddaughter, and her husband Colonel Frank Ruffin built the current main house.
+Although located on the original "punch-bowl tract," the current Shadwell residence is not located near the site of the original Jefferson house.6

 1736 May 18.
-Peter Jefferson received a deed — actually more of an option to buy than a real deed — for 200 acres of land from his friend William Randolph, in exchange for "Henry Weatherborne's biggest bowl of Arrack punch."
+Peter Jefferson received a deed — actually more of an option to buy than a real deed — for 200 acres of land from his friend William Randolph, in exchange for "Henry Weatherbourn's biggest bowl of Arrack punch."8

 1764 April 13.
 Thomas Jefferson, at age twenty-one, came into the inheritance of his share of his father's lands, including Shadwell.
 Note that his mother, Jane Randolph Jefferson, had a life estate in Shadwell, so that until her death in 1776 Jefferson leased it from her.

 1765 to 1794.
-Jefferson operates the Shadwell plantation through overseers, producing tobacco as the main cash crop.
-In 1774, for instance, there were eighteen slaves at Shadwell, twelve of them children or too old to work.11
+Jefferson operated the Shadwell plantation through overseers, producing tobacco as the main cash crop.10 In 1774, for an example, there were eighteen slaves at Shadwell, twelve of them children or adults too old to work.11

 1770 February 1.
 The Shadwell house was destroyed by fire.
 As Jefferson wrote to his friend John Page, he lamented the loss "of every paper I had in the world, and almost every book.
-On a reasonable estimate I calculate the cost of the books burned to have been £200. sterling."
-The family story relates that Jefferson arriving at the smoking ruins of the house, asked a slave if his books had been saved.
-The reply was, "No master, all burnt, but we save your fiddle."
-Another house was built on the property, but Jefferson apparently never again lived at Shadwell after this fire.
+On a reasonable estimate I calculate the cost of the books burned to have been £200. sterling."12 The family story relates that Jefferson, arriving at the smoking ruins of the house, asked a slave if his books had been saved.
+The reply was, "Oh, my young master, they were all burnt; but, ah! we saved your fiddle."13 Another house was built on the property, but Jefferson apparently never again lived at Shadwell after this fire.

 1771 May 26.
-Shadwell mill destroyed by "the greatest flood ever known in Virginia."
+Shadwell mill was destroyed by "the greatest flood ever known in Virginia."14

 1799-1813.
-Because of his return to public service Jefferson leased Shadwell in 1799 to William Page, its overseer since the tenure of Eli Alexander.
+Because of his return to public service, Jefferson leased Shadwell in 1799 to William Page, its overseer since the tenure of Eli Alexander.
 He continued to lease it until 1813.
 The longest lease, to former overseer Alexander in 1805, was for eight fields of forty acres each, at $1 per acre.17

 1803 December.
-1,200-foot canal and toll mill completed on the Rivanna River.
-This small mill ground grain (mainly corn) for Jefferson's household use, and, for a toll, that of his neighbors.
+A 1,200-foot canal and a toll mill were completed on the Rivanna River.
+This small mill ground grain (mainly corn) for Jefferson's household use, and, for a toll, that of his neighbors.18